ONSdigital/ons-schema-definitions/docs/eq_runner_data_versions.md

 - `name`: the name of the list (e.g. `people-who-live-here`)
 - `items`: an array of strings of the item identifiers in the list
 - `primary_person`: [optional] the item identifier of the primary person in the list
-- `supplementary_data_mapping`: [optional] a map of supplementary data list item identifiers to their corresponding list item id in runner
+- `supplementary_data_mappings`: [optional] an array of pairs of a supplementary data list item identifier and its corresponding list item id in runner

 #### Answer Object